Devuan Chimaera Install Guide

 This is an easy to follow guide to installing Devuan from the CD/DVD images for supported hardware.
-The general advice accompanying this guide is that you should always backup your data before you begin.
+The general advice accompanying this guide is to always backup all data before beginning.

-At minimum you should know how to write an ISO image to CD/DVD or USB and make your computer boot from it.
-For those already using GNU/Linux or similar we can cover the steps for that.
+As a minimum, knowledge of how to write an ISO image to CD/DVD or USB and make the computer boot from it.

 These are currently the ways of getting installation images.
 Please use mirrors or torrents where possible.

 - From mirrors that may be closer or faster

 - The *_netinstall.iso (~300 M) installs a minimal base system then downloads additional packages from the Devuan repositories during the installation process.